 These DCS’s unique characteristics, allows neointimal proliferation inhibition like any other DES having various polymer without the potential side effects of long term exposure to a polymer7.

-Supporting our unique Drug Coated Stent (DCS), LEADERS FREE11 is the world’s first prospective, randomized double-blind trial of an active stent, with only 1 month of dual anti-platelet therapy (DAPT) mandated for all patients.
+Supporting our unique DCS, LEADERS FREE11 is the world’s first prospective, randomized double-blind trial of an active stent, with only 1 month of DAPT mandated for all patients.
 The trial was specifically designed for High Bleeding Risk (HBR) patients only and had co-primary endpoints, to confirm that the DCS is as safe as a BMS with superior efficacy.
 The results were published in the New England Journal of Medicine in October 201511.

 Both primary endpoints (safety and efficacy at 1 year) were met with impressive statistical significance and superior safety was achieved.
-The results were confirmed at 2 years.
+The results were confirmed at 2 years12.

 1. Ostojic and al - The pharmacokinetics of Biolimus A9 after elution from the BioMatrix II stent in patients with coronary artery disease: The Stealth PK Study; Eur J Clin Pharmacol (2011) 67:389–398

 2. SR-10401 - Comparative Performance Study of BioMatrix VI and Competitors’ Products

 4. Hildick-Smith D et al. EuroPCR 2015